 This guideline covers managing lower urinary tract symptoms (LUTS) in men over 18.
 It aims to improve the quality of life for men with LUTS by recommending which assessments they should receive, and when conservative management, drug treatment and surgery can help.

 In June 2015, we reviewed the evidence for phosophodiesterase-5 inhibitors, and added recommendation 1.4.10 on when to use them.
-We also added research recommendation 2.5 on the clinical and cost effectiveness of phosophodiesterase-5 inhibitors in men who do not have erectile dysfunction.
+We also added a recommendation for research on the clinical and cost effectiveness of phosophodiesterase-5 inhibitors in men who do not have erectile dysfunction.

 This guideline includes recommendations on:

 - conservative management

 - Men with lower urinary tract symptoms and their families or carers

 Is this guideline up to date?

 May 2023: We have reviewed our guidelines portfolio to identify topics that we think will add the most value to the health and care system and have agreed the update recommended in this surveillance report will not proceed as planned.

 This guideline updates and replaces NICE interventional procedures guidance IPG15 (February 2003), IPG120 (February 2003), IPG224 (July 2007) and IPG256 (March 2008), and evidence summary ESNM18.